faceyspacey/jest-redux-snap/README.md

 expect(tree).toMatchSnapshot()
 ```

-Only `componentDidMount` will be called in both calls to `renderer.create()`.
-The reason is because the component
+Only `componentDidMount` will be called in both calls to `renderer.create()`.`componentWillReceiveProps`, `shouldComponentUpdate`
+and perhaps methods such as `componentWillEnter` from `ReactTransitionGroup` will not!
-tree thinks thinks its being rendered for the first time in both cases.
+The reason is because the component tree thinks thinks its being rendered for the first time in both cases.

 There's a few other similar such issues we solve.
 What **Jest Redux Snap** does is let you get down to business and allow you
 to think of your `app` as one cohesive redux-specific unit you can operate on in the obvious ways (e.g. `dispatch`, `getState`, etc).